 IT companies in Ukraine

-Currently, there are more than 1000 IT companies in Ukraine and this number is growing.
-With the development of the sector, the diversity of the companies increases.
+Currently, there are more than 1000 IT companies in Ukraine and this list is growing.
+With the development of the sector, the diversity of the software companies increases.
 Now, along with outsourcing software development companies, there are numerous product companies, IT consultancies, tech laboratories, R&D centers, and IT hubs.
 It’s a boiling pot, probably of the borsch-variety, of activity.
 With the increased volume of local companies also come to increased specialization and niche players.
 Navigating the growing outstaffing and outsourcing landscape isn’t necessarily easy, especially when many companies are simply cookie-cutter replications of the ones around them.

 When it comes to innovative capacity, Ukraine is also doing well.
 Not as well as Silicon Valley, but still, progress is there.
 According to Bloomberg’s Innovation Index, Ukraine in one of the 50 most innovative countries in the world.
 In 2017 investments in Ukrainian startups reached $265 million.
 To compare, in 2013 Ukrainian startups received only $97 million of investments.
 And in some cases, multinational corporations do not just invest in, but also acquire Ukrainian startups.